4 Reports That Should Be in Your Pre-Employment Screening 11 May 2018

 Penalties for lack of compliance

 In some industries, background checks are required by local, state, or federal statutes.
 Education, healthcare, and government are a few industries that require background checks.
-In these cases, you could be hit with penalties for not complying with the law.
+In these cases, you could be hit with a negligent hiring lawsuit for not doing your due diligence.

 This is where having a trusted background check partner can make a real difference.
 They’ll be able to help you choose the right background check for your industry and region.
 Taking this step will help you maintain the trust of employees and clients, as well as avoid bad PR from penalties.